 In the Kinesiology & Physical Education major at The Master's College, students have the opportunity to study important principles they can use for a successful career and effective ministry in physical education, sports and pre-physical therapy emphasis.
-These concentrations of study will mold a person's knowledge in activity skills, educational methods, scientific factors in body movement analysis, sports injury care and allied health careers.
+These concentrations of study will mold a person's knowledge in activity skills, educational met KINESIOLOGY & PHYSICAL EDUCATION scientific factors in body movement analysis, sCORE COURSES injury care and allied health careers.